ivelum/djangoql/README.rst

 Add it to your Django admin
 ---------------------------

-Add ``DjangoQLSearchMixin`` to your model admin, and it will replace standard Django search functionality with DjangoQL search.
+Adding ``DjangoQLSearchMixin`` your model admin will replace the standard Django search functionality with DjangoQL search.
 Example:

 .. code:: python